RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 of the cluster.
 TODO See how to request an <</hpc3/slurm#_interactive_job, interactive shell>>.

-How do I submit a job to the SLURM queue and see its status?
+How do I submit a job to the Slurm queue and see its status?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 TODO